 - June 14, 2015

-Dental implants are your best choice for alleviating the misery that is caused by tooth loss.
+Tooth loss causes a lot of pain and misery.
+Getting dental implants in Shorewood is your best choice for alleviating these symptons.
 Even if you’ve lost just a single tooth, the consequences are dire.
 You’ll begin to feel pain and discomfort when you chew your food, and your ability to speak clearly will be severely impaired.
 One lost tooth can lead to more.
 That’s because your teeth will be much more vulnerable to the fractures and cracks that will allow bacteria to infect your teeth, gums, and other important parts of your oral cavity.
 Lost teeth also throw your jaws out of alignment, negatively impact the shape and appearance of your face.
 Leaving your remaining teeth to move around in the space created by the lost teeth, exacerbating the alignment problems.

-In our last post, we discussed how dentures, while an effective treatment for the problems caused by lost teeth, falls short of the new standard set by the advent of dental implants.
-In our Shorewood, IL dental practice, we can provide life-changing implant solutions no matter your situation.
+In our last post, we did a in-depth analysis on the difference of dentures vs implants.
+Our key take is that while dentures have an effective treatment for the problems caused by lost teeth, they fall short of the new standard set by the advent of dental implants.
+We can provide life-changing dental implants Shorewood IL solutions no matter your situation.

 However, not all people with missing teeth can actually get dental implants placed.
 Dental implants require oral surgery to be placed, and your body must be able to actually support the implant successfully; implant failures are rare, but they can be serious, and your dentist will be able to determine if you are a suitable candidate.